Ghost-chu/authlib-injector-bukkit/README.md

 # authlib-injector Hotload-Plugin
-This is authlib-injector hotload solution.
+This is authlib-injector hotload solution, load the authlib-injector without JavaAgent.

 Depend: LastAgent